Diagnosis

 Coping and support

-Keep relationships strong to help you deal with your non-Hodgkin lymphoma.
-Friends and family can give you the support you may need, such as helping take care of your home if you're in the hospital.
-And they can give you emotional support.
+Keeping your close relationships strong can help you deal with your non-Hodgkin lymphoma.
+Friends and family members can provide the practical support you may need, such as helping take care of your home if you're in the hospital.
+And they can serve as emotional support when you feel overwhelmed by having cancer.

 Preparing for your appointment